MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-security.md

 Use this topic to help you troubleshoot and resolve security and identity-related issues in AKS on Azure Stack HCI.

-## Uninstall-AksHciAdAuth fails with the error _[Error from server (NotFound): secrets "keytab-akshci-scale-reliability" not found]_
+## Uninstall-AksHciAdAuth fails with the error `[Error from server (NotFound): secrets "keytab-akshci-scale-reliability" not found]`
-If [Uninstall-AksHciAdAuth](./reference/ps/./uninstall-akshciadauth.md) displays the error, _[Error from server (NotFound): secrets "keytab-akshci-scale-reliability" not found]_.
-You should ignore this error for now as this issue will be fixed.
+If [Uninstall-AksHciAdAuth](./reference/ps/./uninstall-akshciadauth.md) displays this error, you should ignore it for now as this issue will be fixed.

 ## Special Active Directory permissions are needed for domain joined Azure Stack HCI nodes
-Users deploying and configuring Azure Kubernetes Service on Azure Stack HCI need to have "Full Control" permission to create AD objects in the Active Directory container the server and service objects are created in.
+Users deploying and configuring Azure Kubernetes Service on Azure Stack HCI need to have **Full Control** permission to create AD objects in the Active Directory container the server and service objects are created in.

 ## Next steps
 - [Troubleshooting overview](troubleshoot-overview.md)